opencog/atomspace/examples/pattern-matcher/README.md

 knowledge-base, it is impossible to passively store all possible greater-than relationships between integers: there's a countable infinity of them.
-The GreaterThanLink, when triggered during a search, can proceedurally (algorithmically) evaluate, on the spot, the relative order of two integers.
+The GreaterThanLink, when triggered during a search, can procedurally (algorithmically) evaluate, on the spot, the relative order of two integers.
 The GreaterThanLink serves as an example of arbitrary computation that can be done "behind the scenes".
 However, (and this is the important part!) the "meaning" of greater-than is